poplus/home-poplus/get-involved/join-a-committee/index.md

 ## Current committees

+Looking for all committee documents?
+Here's [easy access to all agendas, minutes and other resources](http://hackfoldr.org/poplusteam/).

 ### Components committee

 The Components group will offer support in the creation and use of Poplus Components, and will also work towards the creation of a certification standard.